udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 Money *, A.M.
 Antonopoulos \].
 But our neighborhood faces massive, palpable and non-palpable assets.
 Are these good blockchain, or related decentralized, bookkeeping techniques, good value, discovery, value recognition, and value transfer?
 There is no doubt that the answer is yes.
 There have been quite a few blockchain-based technologies that are attempting to address real-world non-monetary assets and how to decentralize their networks in recognition of the exchange of recognition.
 However, we find these protocol offerings and platforms based on the existing blockchain, the second-level structure based on currency transfers.
 Around 2014, when Bitcoin technology was recognized by the majority, many projects proposed the notion of a colored currency, one that is grafted onto the currency of permutable value - Unique identification technology that allows us to use currency symbols to represent real-life accessible and non-accessible assets.

-早期的"颜色货币"靠在比特币网络传输的协议中增加交易的顺序来进行特殊含义的赋予。这种方法，当然是对比特币协议的特殊扩展应用。当然因为比特币独特的简化协议，使得任何第三方的应用想对自己的资产进行数字化和加密，货币化都需要比较大的工作和一定的技术门槛。以太坊作为另外一个主流的加密货币，一开始的初衷，就是希望能够把区块链的网络变成一个高度可编程的，可应用于对现实世界的价值节点进行确认，传输转移和交换的平台，它的目的是建立一个通用的，去中心化的计算平台，逐渐的，他也加入了更多去中心化的存储功能在内，虽然这两种功能尚未在成熟的版本中发布。

-The early "color money" was given special meaning by increasing the order of transactions in the protocol transmitted by the Bitcoin network.
-This approach, of course, is a special extension of the Bitcoin protocol.
-Of course, because Bitcoin's unique simplified protocol makes any third-party application want to digitize and encrypt its own assets, monetization requires relatively large work and certain technical thresholds.
-Ethereum, as another mainstream cryptocurrency, initially aimed to turn the blockchain network into a highly programmable platform that can be used to identify, transfer, and exchange value for the real world , Whose purpose is to create a common, decentralized computing platform that, gradually, he has also added more decentralized storage capabilities, though both features have not yet been released in the mature release.

-以太坊所体现的我们称之为颜色货币的概念，是通过智能合同来进行的，在常见的智能合同的应用场景中，外部世界的资产被智能合同中的电子对类型的数据库来进行存储，通过用户自定义的一些基本逻辑和安全机制来管理这些资产的登记，发售和流转。

-Ethereum reflects what we call the concept of color money through smart contracts.
-In common applications of smart contracts, the assets in the outside world are stored electronically in a type of database by an intelligent contract, The registration, offering and circulation of these assets are governed by some basic logic and security mechanisms that are user-defined.

-智能合同编写远非易事。我们看到，以太坊这两年在逐渐成熟的过程中，已经有自身非常大的性能问题和安全隐私问题，其主要的工作方向并不在于提供一套便捷的可供任何现实世界应用、利用的资产管理和应用平台，而是把注意力集中在更底层的性能吞吐量和安全隐私等更为基础的环节，当然这是非常好的，因为如果没有这些最基础的应用指标，那么在之上建筑的任何具有真正意义上的杀手级的应用，都会导致整个系统的性能迟缓和用户体验的急剧下降。最近在一台仿世界的加密小毛，一款简单的资产应用，就导致了一段时间内以太坊网络中25\~30%的流量都是被这一款应用所占据，以至于以太资产的转移和确认时间急剧增长。

-Smart contract preparation is far from easy.
-We see that Ethereum has gradually had its own great performance problems and security privacy problems during its gradual maturity in the past two years.
-The main goal of Ethereum is not to provide a convenient and practical application for any real-world application Asset management and application platform, but instead focuses on the more basic aspects of bottom-level performance throughput and security privacy, which of course is very good because without these most basic application metrics, Any real killer application on the building can result in slow performance and dramatic user experience degradation across the entire system.
-Recently, in an imitation of the world's small encrypted hair, a simple asset application, resulting in a period of time Ethereum network 25 ~ ~ 30% of the traffic is occupied by this one application, so that the transfer of Ethernet assets And confirm the rapid growth of time.

-智能合同的编程语言的成熟性远不如传统应用使用的编程语言的功能强大，
-同时在健壮性方面还处于童年时期。 对大多数没有经验的程序员而言，
-编写智能合同是一个"nightmare"。

-The maturity of the programming language of smart contracts is far less powerful than the programming languages used by traditional applications, At the same time in terms of robustness is still in childhood.
-For most inexperienced programmers, Writing a smart contract is a "nightmare."

-## 2.  目标
+## 2. The Goals

-goal

-我们的终极目标是建设一个"资产互联网"（The Internet of Asset）。 其价值定位有一个明确且清楚的边界，我们有三个目标：

 Our ultimate goal is to build The Internet of Asset.
-Its value proposition has a clear and clear boundary, and we have three goals:
+Its value proposition has a clear and clear boundary, and we have three concreate deliverables:
-1.  制定一个从区块链的角度理解和认识我们世界中的"资产"的概念，
-    并且抽象出通常对于资产的各种处置行为， 并为之制定一个协议，
-    为传统的各垂直行业的软件开发商提供一个便捷的API。这样的API不要求用户对区块链技术和去中心化的技术有较为深刻的认识和较为熟练的编程经验。

-     Develop a concept of understanding and understanding "assets" in our world from a blockchain perspective,And abstraction of the various assets for the disposal of the general behavior and to develop an agreement,A convenient API for traditional vertical developers.
-Such an API does not require users to have a deeper understanding of blockchain technology and decentralized technology and a more experienced programming experience.
+1. Develop a concept framework of understanding the "assets" in our world from a blockchain perspective, and abstraction of the general behavior; Define a convenient API for traditional vertical application developers.
+Such an API does not require users to have a deep understanding of blockchain technology and decentralized technology.

-2.  提供一个资产互联网协议的参考实现，
-    让他们能够在不改变现有应用架构的情况下，搭上去中心化的计算和去中心化存储的快车。
-    我们把去中心化的计算，去中心化的存储技术和去中心化的信息机制中最核心的部分，抽象成简洁有效的API供他们使用，这样可以大大弥补目前你快练技术和去中心化的一整套技术对第三方垂直应用开发者的巨大的技术障碍和挑战。并且，考虑到去中心化的计算和存储技术目前还处于不成熟的阶段，还处于快速发展的时期，我们认为这样的技术平台会给第三方应用开发者带来巨大的价值。

-    Provide a reference implementation of asset internet protocol,So that they can catch the decentralized computing and decentralized storage of express trains without changing the existing application architecture.We abstract the most central part of decentralized computing, decentralized storage technology and decentralized information mechanism into a concise and effective API for their use, which can greatly make up for your current skills and decentralization A set of technologies for third-party vertical application developers huge technical obstacles and challenges.
-And considering that the decentralized computing and storage technologies are still in an immature phase and are in a period of rapid growth, we believe such technology platforms will bring tremendous value to third-party application developers.
+2. Provide a reference implementation of UDAP protocol, so that they can catch the express train of decentralized computing and decentralized storage without changing the existing application architecture.
+We abstract the most central part of decentralized computing, decentralized storage technology and decentralized messaging mechanism into a concise and effective API.
+Considering that the decentralized computing and storage technologies are still in an immature phase and are in a period of rapid growth, we believe such technology platforms will bring tremendous value to third-party application developers.

-3.  我们平台将提供一个面向终端用户的通用资产钱包的实现，在这个通用资产钱包中，我们把一般性资产管理所面临的主要的问题都做出足够理性的抽象，并且把各种对资产的处置方式和手段都集中在那，对个人用户而言，操作简明易懂。这个通用资产钱包对个人用户提供了极大的便利来管理自己在使用各种应用中所积累的有形和无形资产。这样的设计对第三方应用开发平台而言，其实是一个非常有利的消息，原因是第三方平台可以专注于目前核心的用户体验，而无需考虑如何让自己的资产以区块链的方式和用户交互。

-    Our platform will provide an implementation of a general-purpose wallet for end-users in which we capitalize on the rationale for the major issues that general asset management faces and rationalize various asset disposal Ways and means are focused on that, for individual users, the operation is easy to understand.
-This universal asset wallet offers great convenience to individual users to manage the tangible and intangible assets that they have accumulated in the use of various applications.
-Such a design for third-party application development platform, in fact, is a very favorable news, because the third-party platform can focus on the current core user experience, without having to consider how to make their own assets blockchain and user Interaction.
+3. Provide an implementation of Universal Asset Wallet(UAW) for end-users.
+The UAW will capture the most useful interaction patterns with assets that allows users to store, copy, transfer, sell/buy, and trade a variety of assets deposit from third party applications in one place.
+Such a design for third-party application development, in fact, is a very favorable news, because the third-party platforms can focus on the current core business logic without having to figure out how to build their own assets blockchain and user Interaction.

+4. Offer an architecture that allows for linear scalability.
+The reference implementation must be able to support thousands of applications and near one-second response with finality, with a total throughput of 10k~100k TPS.

+5. Provide end-to-end privacy to applications that may handle highly sensitive asset information for their customers.

 ![](media/image1.png)

-## 3.  设计理念
+## 3. Designing Principles

-design concept

-资产互联网协议的基本理念是建设一个"厚协议层"，支撑"薄应用层" （Thick Protocol + Thin Application）。

-The basic idea of an asset internet protocol is to build a "thick protocol layer," supporting "Thick Protocol + Thin Application."
+The basic idea of UDAP is to build a "thick protocol layer," supporting "Thick Protocol + Thin Application." pattern generally formed from blockchain application development practices.

-应用层主要关心的问题是和自己所在的特殊人群的交互行为，而这种行为的有些通用的资产处置部分，实际上也是可以由通用资产钱包来帮助解决的，所以，我们给第三方应用开发者提供的一个愿景就是，第三方应用开发者只需要对自己所垂直的行业有足够的知识和认识，那么基于我们的厚协议层就可以迅速开发出自己客户所需要的功能，并且以最短的时间投入市场，产生自己想追求的商业效益。

-The main concern at the application level is the interaction with the particular population in which they are located, and some of the common asset disposal aspects of such behavior can in fact be helped by the universal wallet, so we give third-party application development One of the visionaries is that third-party application developers need only have enough knowledge and understanding of their vertical industry, then based on our thick protocol layer can quickly develop the features required by their customers, and the shortest Time into the market, have their own want to pursue business benefits.
+The main concern at the application level is the interaction with the particular vertical customer base.
+Many of the common asset disposal aspects are handled by the universal wallet.
+One of the visions of UDAP is that application developers need only have enough knowledge and understanding of their vertical industry, then based on our thick protocol layer they can quickly develop the features asked by their customers, thus they would take the shortest time to the market.

-用Ethereum区块链来作为参照的设计是我们的起点。 我们的设计思维和Ethereum 最大的差别是关于"Feature"。 Vitalik Buterin 认为Ethereum 的设计思想之一是Ethereum 是一个 "Feature-less" 的计算平台。

-Designing as a reference using the Ethereum blockchain is our starting point.
-The biggest difference between our design thinking and Ethereum is about "Feature."
+In comparison to Ethereum, which is our starting point, the biggest difference between UDAP design philosophy and Ethereum’s is about "Features."
 Vitalik Buterin believes that one of Ethereum's design ideas is that Ethereum is a "Feature-less" computing platform.

 **We Have No Features**: as a corollary to generalization, we often refuse to build in even very common high-level use cases as intrinsic